 Seated spinal twist

-This restorative stretch is great for encouraging mobility up and down the entire spine and creating more space in the back.
+This restorative form of stretching for lower back pain relief is great for encouraging mobility up and down the entire spine and creating more space in the back.
 In general, twists are relaxing and energizing, so this is a great option if you need a little break in your day.

 Sit up straight on the floor with your legs extended out in front of you.
 Bend your right leg so that your foot is on the floor, and then cross your right leg over your left, setting your right foot next to your left thigh.
 Tuck your left leg in so that your left foot is just outside your right hip.
 If that’s uncomfortable, you can keep your left leg extended.